cjsheets/notes-compsci/docs/interview/security.md

 * Signature - signed combo of Base64URL encoded header + encoded paylod + secret

+**Q: What is a refresh token**

+**A:** A secret the user can provide to regenerate an expired JWT.
+This is useful to avoid the user having to log-in more than once.
+It's particularly useful for apps that don't connect often like desktop or phone apps.

 **Q: Describe Secure and HTTP Only Cookies**

 **A:** Cookies are inherently vulnerable compared to the Web Storage API.
 Sensitive data should never be stored in